mzyl/DAViD/README.md

   - No logon, no data saved.
 Just a list of videos you might want to watch.

 ### Ideas:
 - Maybe instead of using the username and accessing all subscriptions, a custom group can be made.
 Lets face it, we don't really care to watch every new video from every channel we subscribe to; we have favorites.
+Probably search by username OR channel name.